LukeHeffAI/document_toolkit/README.md

     OPENAI_API_KEY=your_api_key_here
     ```

     This is crucial for the text processing functionalities.
 Replace `your_api_key_here` with your actual OpenAI API key.
+If you don't have one, go to/setup your OpenAI account and get one [here](https://platform.openai.com/api-keys).

 ## How to Use